Got a minute to help? Take our quick website survey>

-Seeing someone you care about going through the moods and symptoms of bipolar disorder can feel distressing.
+Seeing someone you care about going through the symptoms of bipolar disorder can feel distressing.
 But you can offer support in lots of ways, while also looking after your own wellbeing.

 This page covers how you can:

-When your friend, partner or family member is feeling well, try talking to them about the support you can offer during a hypomanic or manic episode.
+When they are feeling well, try talking to them about the support you can offer during a mood episode.
 This can help you both feel more stable and in control of what's happening.